Velocity averaging under minimal conditions for deterministic and stochastic kinetic equations with irregular drift: Introduction

+Kinetic PDEs and $H$-measures frequently emerge in the kinetic formulation of scalar conservation laws that feature a $(t,\mx)$-discontinuous flux vector $f=f(t,\mathbf{x},\mlambda)$.
+In this context, $\mff$ in \eqref{eq-1} is recognized as $\partial_\mlambda f$.
+Addressing the question of strong convergence of approximate solutions to conservation laws with discontinuous flux, \cite{Panov:2010aa} considers solutions $u_n$ that are uniformly bounded in $L^\infty$ and assumes that the flux meets certain conditions like $\mff(\cdot,\cdot,\mlambda) \in L^q_{t,\mx}$, $q>2$.
+This assumption is essential for the analysis, as it pertains to certain ``parameter-dependent" $H$-measures.
+A step forward was made in \cite{Lazar:2012aa,LazarMitrovic:16} using a ``vector-valued" $H$-measure framework, where it was allowed that $\mff(\cdot,\cdot,\mlambda) \in L^q_{t,\mx}$ for $q>1$.
+In the case $u_n$ is uniformly bounded in $L^p$ with $p\geq 2$, the recent work \cite{Erceg:2023aa} attained the most comprehensive non-degeneracy condition on $\mff$ (in a general second order setting) while simultaneously meeting the regularity condition $\mff\in L^q$ with $1/p+1/q<1$.

-In the present work, we address and conclusively bridge the outstanding gap by establishing the result for $ u_n \in_b L^p$ with $p < 2$ where the symbol ``$\in_b$'' signifies uniform boundedness within the specified space, and similar notations apply to other functional spaces.
+In the present work, we address and conclusively bridge the outstanding gap by establishing the result for $ u_n \in_b L^p$ with $p < 2$, where the symbol ``$\in_b$'' signifies uniform boundedness within the specified space, and similar notations apply to other functional spaces.

-It is pertinent to note that the issue of velocity averaging within the context of first-order transport equations, encompassing both the $L^p$ framework for $p<2$ and a drift that is heterogeneously dependent on the spatial variable, has remained an open question for quite some time.
-Gérard's seminal work \cite{Gerard:91} from 1991 laid down the foundation for the use of microlocal defect measures in velocity averaging problems within the $L^2$ framework.
-Gérard also raised an intriguing question about the potential extension of microlocal defect measures to address challenges in the $L^p$ setting for $p<2$.
-This question was specifically highlighted on page 1764 in \cite{Gerard:91}.
-We posit that our main result (Theorem \ref{thm:main-result-determ}) offers a comprehensive and definitive response to the question posed by Gérard back in 1991, thereby bridging a crucial gap in the existing literature.
+We note that the issue of velocity averaging within the context of first-order transport equations, encompassing both the $L^p$ framework for $p<2$ and a drift that is heterogeneously dependent on the spatial variable, has remained an open question for quite some time.
+G\'erard's seminal work \cite{Gerard:91} from 1991 laid down the foundation for the use of microlocal defect measures in velocity averaging problems within the $L^2$ framework.
+G\'erard \cite[page 1764]{Gerard:91} also raised a question about the potential extension of microlocal defect measures to address problems in the $L^p$ setting for $p<2$.
+We posit that our main result (Theorem \ref{thm:main-result-determ}) offers a response to the question posed by G\'erard back in 1991, thereby bridging a crucial gap in the existing literature.

-Our breakthrough is primarily attributed to a strategic application of the broader concept of $H$-distributions.
+The key advance of our work lies in a strategic use of the broader concept of $H$-distributions.
 In fact, our work represents one of the first substantial applications of $H$-distributions.
 Specifically, for any $\rho \in C^{N_\mlambda}_c(\R^m)$, we will prove that $\actionb{u_n}{\rho}$ converges strongly along a subsequence in $L^1_{\loc}(\R^{d+1}_+)$, under the assumptions \eqref{eq:intro-ass1}, \eqref{eq:intro-ass2}, \eqref{eq:intro-ass3}, and the general non-degeneracy condition